security-force-monitor/research-handbook/source/units-positionings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This attribute is used to store a reference to a location at which the unit is based, or has operated.
-The value included in this attribute must be selected from ``id:entity`` in the Locations sheet.
-For further guidance on the creation, management and use of Locations visit the :ref:`Locations` documentation.
+The value included in this attribute must be selected from :ref:`id:entity` in the Locations sheet.
+For further guidance on the creation, management and use of Locations visit the :ref:`location` documentation.

-The ``:assertion/positioning:location:refs`` should always be the location covering the largest possible area.
+The :ref`positioning:location:refs:assertion` should always be the location covering the largest possible area.

 .. admonition:: Example

-    In Myanmar there is a region of Magway, which contains Magway District.
-The district contains Magway Township, and the township contains the city of Magway.
-If a unit is described as being based in "Magway" the ``site`` used in data entry should be Magway Region.
+    In Myanmar there is a region of ``Magway``, which contains ``Magway District``.
+The district contains ``Magway Township``, and the township contains the city of ``Magway``.
+If a unit is described as being based in "Magway" the ``site`` used in data entry should be the region of ``Magway``.

 positioning:location:names:qa